Last updated: First published:

 The ::view-transition-new

-images are no simple screenshots but replaced elements.
+images are no simple screenshots but life replaced elements.
 While they behave similarly to screenshots in that they are bitmap images whose height and width can be adjusted, they aren’t static: If the underlying elements in the new DOM change, the pixels of the replaced element update as well.

 This might be confusing, as the original element is usually hidden behind the ::view-transition